-This module introduces a range of fundamental concepts in both analogue and digital communications, through theory and practical exercises.
-The module also considers ethical, social, economic and environmental issues relevant to the Communications and Telecommunications fields.
-The module aims:
+This module introduces a range of fundamental concepts in both analogue and digital communications, through theory and lab work.
+The module also considers ethical, social, economic and environmental issues relevant to the communications and telecommunications fields.

 Balance of independent study and scheduled teaching activity

 Students will be expected to carry out independent background study to familiarise themselves with the platforms and tools that will be used during the module.
 The module includes online learning material via Weblearn (VLE), face-to-face delivery of content, teaching/tutorial and assessment activities, student support and feedback.

 LO1.
 Demonstrate knowledge and understanding of commercial, social and economic issues related to communication systems;

 LO2.
 Explain the basic structure/architecture of modern communication systems and related concepts, principles and theories;

 LO3.
 Apply scientific, mathematical and ICT principles and methods to solve problems related to communications systems;

 LO4.
 Identify, categorise and evaluate the characteristics of communications techniques and media;

 LO5.
 Work proactively with and relate effectively as a member of a team in the lab; plan and manage the experimental tasks, show equipment